 - My Contribution: I work the night shift, the "quiet time," I try to make sure Kathy's House is always a safe and secure environment for those supporting the loved ones at local area hospitals.

 - My Background: I have been volunteering here since 2010.

-- The Best Part: Is making this as much like home as possible for our guests.
+- The Best Part: Making this as much like home as possible for our guests.
 The "House" is a place where every guest can find the amenities they have in their own homes, laundry facilities, fully equipped kitchen, WiFi, and many, many more conveniences and services.
-I particularly enjoy talking with the guests and help them to overcome some of the stress they are experiencing.
-I appreciate being part of the team providing worth while service to those in need.
+I particularly enjoy talking with the guests and helping them to overcome some of the stress they are experiencing.
+I appreciate being part of the team providing this worthwhile service to those in need.